-A. Role Based Access Control
+2.1 Role Based Access Control

-Role-based access control [3], [4], [12], [14], [16] has gained attention as a proven alternative to traditional discretionary and mandatory access control mechanisms.
+Role-based access control [4, 14, 12, 16, 3] has gained attention as a proven alternative to traditional discretionary and mandatory access control mechanisms.
 RBAC helps specify organization's security policies reflecting its organizational structure.
-RBAC reference model and functional specification are organized into four components: Core RBAC, Hierarchical RBAC, Static Separation of Duty Relations (SSD), Dynamic Separation of Duty Relations (DSD).

-In the core RBAC, a user can be assigned one or more roles, and a role can be assigned to one or more users.
+In the RBAC, a user can be assigned one or more roles, and a role can be assigned to one or more users.
 Roles are based on the user's job responsibilities in the organization.
 This provides for flexibility and finer granularity during the assignment of access permissions to roles and users to roles.
-In the hierarchal RBAC model, the role hierarchy partially determines which roles and permissions are available to users via inheritance.
+In the role-based model, the role hierarchy partially determines which roles and permissions are available to users via various inheritances.
 For example, a senior role can inherit permissions from junior roles.
 A user establishes a session during which he activates some subset of roles of which he is a member.
-SSD relations help in preventing conflict of interests, that arise when user gains permission associated with conflicting roles.
-DSD relations help to place constraints on roles that can be activated in the session of a user.
+RBAC provides static separation of duty relations to prevent conflict of interests that arise when user gains permission associated with conflicting roles.
+It also provides dynamic separation of duty relations to place constraints on roles that can be activated in the session of a user.

-Fig. 1.
-Core RBAC [8]
+Figure 1: RBAC model[8]

-The Core RBAC in Figure 1 consists of 1) a set of users (USERS) where a user is an intelligent autonomous agent, 2) a set of roles (ROLES) where a role is a job function, 3) a set of objects (OBS) where an object is an entity that contains or receives information, 4) a set of operations (OPS) where an operation is an executable image of a program, and 5) a set of permissions (PRMS) where a permission is an approval to perform an operation on objects.
+The RBAC in Figure 1 consists of 1) a set of users (USERS) where a user is an intelligent autonomous agent, 2) a set of roles (ROLES) where a role is a job function, 3) a set of objects (OBS) where an object is an entity that contains or receives information, 4) a set of operations (OPS) where an operation is an executable image of a program, and 5) a set of permissions (PRMS) where a permission is an approval to perform an operation on objects.
 The cardinalities of the relationships are indicated by the absence (denoting one) or presence of arrows (denoting many) on the corresponding associations.
 For example, the association of user to session is one-to-many.
 All other associations shown in the figure are many-to-many.
 The association labeled Role Hierarchy defines the inheritance relationship among roles.